The Myth of the Perfect Consumer Business Objectives (HL)

 Let’s talk about business objectives.
 The real ones.
 Not the companies showing a “We care about our customers” slogan painted across the side of a delivery van - but let’s focus on what businesses actually aim for when no one’s watching.

-The Classic: Profit Maximisation
+The Classic IB Economics: Profit Maximisation

-Traditionally, economists believed firms were like cartoonish gold-hoarding dragons - hell-bent on profit, profit, profit.
+Traditionally, economists believed firms only had one purpose or priority profit, profit, profit.
 And in fairness, it’s a solid theory.
-Profit maximisation happens when the difference between total revenue and total cost is as wide as the Grand Canyon.
-Mathematically, it’s that lovely, neat point where MR = MC - Marginal Revenue equals Marginal Cost.
+Profit maximisation happens when the difference between total revenue and total cost is as wide as achieving a grade 4 and a grade 7 in IB Economics.

 Why?